 - Income from alimony and child support

 There is a New York state wildcard exemption that lets you apply $1,100 to any personal property if you have not used the homestead exemption.
-The federal wildcard exemption lets you apply up to $1,250 and any unused part of the federal homestead exemption (up to $11,850) on any personal property.
+The federal wildcard exemption allows you to apply up to $1,250 and any unused part of the federal homestead exemption (up to $11,850) on any personal property.

 The means test

-If your household income exceeds the state median for its size, then you must pass the means test before you will be allowed to file for Chapter 7.
+If your household income exceeds the state median for its size, then you must pass the means test before you are allowed to file for Chapter 7.
 The test is intended to prevent the system from being abused by those who could repay some or all of their debt in a Chapter 13 bankruptcy.

 The means test is calculated by subtracting your permitted expenses from your monthly income.
 These include: